AkramsBookshelf/GCT-Unity/UnityEssentials/LevelSetup.md

 > -   **MainCamera**
 > -   **Directional Light**
 >
-> We will organize these into folders to keep our **Hierarchy** window clean and managable.
+> We will organize these into folders to keep our **Hierarchy** window clean and manageable.
 >

 #